TomObungu/mathematics.md/A-Level/Further Mathematics/Core Pure 1/Complex Numbers/Complex Geometric Series.md

 also recall, a geometric series is only convergent if $|z|<1$.

 ## Worked example 2
-The follow sereis are convergent:
+The follow series are convergent:
 $$
 \begin{gather*}
 c = 1+\frac{1}{2}\cos\theta+\frac{1}{4}\cos(2\theta)+\frac{1}{8}\cos(3\theta)\dots \\ \\